SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Lower Limb, Femoral Triangle, Subsartorial Canal_Reaves.md

 - anterior knee
 - posterior knee
 - proximal leg
-thigh is sparate from the leg; it's above the knee and to pelvis leg is below the knee
+thigh is separate from the leg; it's above the knee and to pelvis leg is below the knee

 general org